gearglow/ReptiliaWithATwist/The List - Notes.md

 ## Plot Points

 - What to do about Draco?
 Now that Lucius is out of the picture, how does he change?
 And how does he react to Elysia as a girl?
 - Neville x Ron - they balance each other out in temperament, and commiserate over their self-esteem issues.
+- Parvati & Lavender teach Elysia about make-up and such.
+She runs with it to devastating effect.
+Tends to rock the tomboy look, but will sometimes femme it up to mess with people.